drkdi/LoudTetris/README.md

 The general layout will be a large rectangular canvas centered on the screen, with a description/controls on the right, as well as links to my github/personal site/linkedin.

 # Architecture and Technologies
-Javascript and HTML will serve as the base foundation for the game rendering and mechanics, and using CSS to style the page itself.
-An external JS library will be used to convert voice to inputs.
+* Javascript and HTML5 will serve as the base foundation for the game rendering and mechanics, and using CSS to style the page itself.
+* Web Audio API will be used for background music and control
+* An external JS library will be used to convert voice to inputs.

 # Implementation Timeline
  (tentative)
 Day 1: Research and implement canvas for a properly formatted playing field

-Day 2: Implement block shapes and
+Day 2: Implement block shapes and figure out actions

-Day 3: Research block actions and combining them with playing field
+Day 3: Figure out collisions and combining objects with playing field

 Day 4+: Implement voice API